My Top Seven Killer Tips for Jobseekers

 5) Curate Content

-A retweet does not always mean that you endorse the opinion of the tweeter, but at least you can verify that the information is genuine and up-to-date and that links are working.
-If you are like me, you probably don’t read everything you would like to read, but you know where to find trusted sources and where to be skeptical.
+A repost does not always mean that you endorse the opinion of the tweeter, but at least you can verify that the information is genuine and up-to-date and that links are working.
+If you are like me, you probably don’t read everything you would like, but you know where to find trusted sources and where to be sceptical.

 6) Encourage Others to Have a Voice

 I know many people who suffer from “imposter syndrome” and who are modest.
-It helps once in a while when you tell others that their work is helpful and that you are reading their updates or their input.
-Instead of expecting others to support you, you can do a lot more to support others.
+It helps occasionally when you tell others that their work is helpful and that you are reading their updates or input.
+Instead of expecting others to support you, you can do much more to help others.
 Be a giver on social media.
 Learn why this is important by reading and following Adam M. Grant.

 7) Charge Your Purpose Batteries

-A Digital Presence is great.
-If people deal with you in real life or on a call, they should be positively surprised by your genuine interest in them.
+A Digital Presence is excellent.
+People who deal with you in real life or on a call should be positively surprised by your genuine interest in them.
 One of the reasons for the lack of trust nowadays is that everyone is putting their interest in front.
-Many people have a hard time accepting support because they are not used to free help.
-They are used to being cheated and pulled over the table and you want to stand out.
-Charge your purpose batteries and get very clear on your purpose, and one-sentence mission, and become a real giver.
+Many people have difficulty accepting support because they are not used to free help.
+They are used to being cheated and pulled over the table, and you want to stand out.
+Charge your purpose batteries, get very clear on your purpose and one-sentence mission, and become a real giver.